SyncfusionExamples/SfSchedule_Reminder_Demo/README.md

-# SfSchedule_Reminder_Demo
+# Wpf Scheduler - Setting Reminder for an appointment
-This sample illustrates about setting reminder and configuring reminder of an appointment
+This sample illustrates about setting reminder and configuring reminder of an appointment in wpf scheduler